Easy image resizing in Windows 10 & 11

 If you don’t want to do anything other than resizing pictures, most image editing programs are overkill.
 You can install a very small extension to Windows which can then resize photos for you – one at a time, or lots at once.

-Microsoft originally created an “Image Resizer Powertoy” for Windows XP, and a chap called Brice Lambson made an excellent job of updating it so that it works on the new 64-bit versions of Windows Vista, Windows , Windows 8, Windows 8.1 and Windows 10.
-It really is well worth installing – even if you have something like Photoshop or Xara Designer already.
+Microsoft originally created an “Image Resizer Powertoy” for Windows XP, and a chap called Brice Lambson made an excellent job of updating it so that it worked on the then-new 64 bit versions of Windows Vista and Windows 7, and it still works perfectly on Windows 10 and Windows 11 too.
+It really is well worth installing – even if you have something like Affinity Photo, Adobe Photoshop or Xara Designer already.

 Quick to download and easy to install